The Holst Spin Foam Model via Cubulations: Introduction

 \section{Introduction}

 Spin foam models (SFM)\cite{1} are an attempt at a covariant or path integral formulation of canonical Loop Quantum Gravity (LQG) \cite{2,3,3a}.
-In their current formulation, SFM exploit the Plebanski formulation \cite{4} of pure General Relativity (GR) as a constrained BF theory.
+In their current formulation (for e.g \cite{13, 15, 16, DanieleAristide, EteraMaite}), SFM exploit the Plebanski formulation \cite{4} of pure General Relativity (GR) as a constrained BF theory.
 This approach is well motivated because one can view the Plebanski action as a kind of perturbation of the BF action (albeit the perturbation parameter is a Lagrange multiplier field which one needs to integrate over in a path integral).
 The path integral for BF theory, however, is under good control \cite{5} so that one may hope to get a valid path integral formulation for GR by functional current derivation methods \cite{6} familiar from ordinary QFT.

-As we will try to explain in the next section (see also \cite{3}) the quantum implementation of the so called simplicity constraints of Plebanski theory, to the best knowledge of the authors, has still not been achieved to full satisfaction from first principles in SFM They are called simplicity constraints because they enforce the B field of BF theory to be simple, that is, to originate from a tetrad.
+As we will try to explain in the next section (see also \cite{3}) the quantum implementation of the so called simplicity constraints of Plebanski theory, to the best knowledge of the authors, has still not been achieved to full satisfaction from first principles in these models.
+They are called simplicity constraints because they enforce the B field of BF theory to be simple, that is, to originate from a tetrad.
 Clearly, unless the simplicity constraints are properly implemented, the resulting theory has little to do with quantum gravity.
 An issue to keep in mind is that the solutions to the classical simplicity constraint consist of five sectors, two of which give rise to $\pm$ times the Palatini action, two of which give rise to $\pm$ times a topological action and a degenerate sector.
-All of these sectors are included in a sum over Plebanski histories which may or may not be what one wants.
+All of these sectors are a priori included in a sum over Plebanski histories which may or may not be what one wants\footnote{For a recent proposal to tackle this issue, see \cite{Engle}.}.